What Human Food Can Dogs Eat: “Can Dogs Eat” People Foods?

 Animals obtain nutrients from food, which serves as a source of energy.
 Maintaining and growing cells require different nutrients as vital components of metabolism.
 The six essential classes of nutrients dogs need for healthy living are listed below.

 An essential but often overlooked requirement for life and for any dog’s health is water.
 An adult dog’s weight is composed of 60 to 70% water.
-Can food contains up to 78% moisture, while dry food may contain up to 10% moisture.
+Canned foods contain up to 78% moisture, while dry food may contain up to 10% moisture.
 This may help meet your pet’s water needs.
 However, pets must always have access to fresh, clean water.
 For pets, a lack of water can have serious consequences.
 Body water losses of 10% can cause serious illness for dogs, and 15% can cause death.

 Please note: Raw eggs contain a substance called avidin, which is an anti-vitamin that interferes with the metabolism of fats, amino acids, glucose, and energy.